The Elite Award System at Swish Dance Centre Explained

-The medal system is a series of progressively more difficult dance tests that are examined by an independent examiner.
-Each level of Medal is progressively of a higher standard than the previous level.
-Medals must be taken in the order: Bronze, Bronze Bar, Silver, Silver Bar, Gold, Gold Star, Premier Star, Oscar, Annual Oscar and Mickey Powell 10 Dance Award.
-Rosettes for children under the age of 15 are available to students who wish to participate in practical dance tests.
-In each case one Rosette is awarded for each dance undertaken and the grade is either a pass or a fail and does not come with a written report.
+The Award system is a series of progressively more difficult dance tests that are examined by an independent examiner.
+Each level of Award is progressively of a higher standard than the previous level.
+Awards should be taken in the order: Crystal, Crystal Classic, Crystal Elite, Bronze, Bronze Classic, Bronze Elite, Silver, Silver Classic, Sliver Elite, Gold, Gold Classic, Gold Elite, Premier, Premier Classic, Premier Elite, Oscar, Oscar Classic, Oscar Elite, Showcases and Mickey Powell 10 Dance Award.

-Bronze Medal and Bronze Bar in each dance style comprises of 3 dances all performed in the same test.
-Silver medal and Silver Bar each have 4 dances in the same test.
-Gold Medal, Gold Star and Premier Star, Oscar and Annual Oscar are made up of 5 dances for each style and can be danced as single dance tests.
+Bronze, Bronze Classic, Bronze Elite in each dance style, or combination of styles, comprises of 3 dances usually (but not always) performed in the same test.
+Silver, Silver Classic and Sliver Elite each have 4 dances in each award.
+Gold, Gold Classic, Gold Elite, Premier, Premier Classic, Premier Elite, Oscar, Oscar Classic, Oscar Elite and all of the Showcases are made up of 5 dances for each style and can be danced as single dance tests.
 For the Mickey Powell 10 Dance Award the candidate must dance 5 dances of each of two styles in the one session (10 dances in total).
 Partners for the test may be either a Professional or Amateur dancers enabling the examiner to watch only one of the participants in the dance.
 Dance Costumes are not to be worn for medal tests below Gold level but may be worn for dance medals from Gold upwards.

 To explain the differences at each level we will need to explain in sections.

 In Standard Ballroom and Latin American similar systems exist.
-Each of these styles has 4 possible dances for Bronze Medal, Bronze Bar, Silver Medal and Silver Bar with the addition of a more difficult dance from Gold Medal onward.
-For the “Bronzes” 3 dances must be covered in each test but the 4 basic dances must be covered over the two awards.
-For the “Silvers” all 4 of the dances must be danced.
-The Australian Dancing Society has again made ranking lists of specified figures for each dance and makes additional figures available at each medal level.
+Each of these styles has 5 possible dances for Crystal, Crystal Classic, Crystal Elite, Bronze, Bronze Classic, Bronze Elite, Silver, Silver Classic, Sliver Elite, Gold, Gold Classic, Gold Elite, Premier, Premier Classic, Premier Elite, Oscar, Oscar Classic, Oscar Elite and Showcases.
+For the “Crystals” 2 dances must be covered in each award.
+The “Bronzes”, 3 dances must be covered in each Award but the 5 basic dances must be covered over the three awards.
+For the “Silvers”, 4 of the dances must be danced in each award.
+The Australian Dancing Society has again made ranking lists of specified figures for each dance and makes additional figures available at each award level.
 The teacher must select figures from the correct area of the list and make a dance routine for the candidate that suits their ability and strengths.

-The information that the examiner gives on the report is a great basis for the start of the next medal and should always be taken as constructive criticism and assistance for developing dance skills for the future.
-All dance tests except Rosettes are marked by the following scale:
+The information that the examiner gives on the report is a great basis for the start of the next award and should always be taken as constructive criticism and assistance for developing dance skills for the future.
+All dance tests are marked by the following scale:

 Contact us: 0423 862 420